rehierl/abstract-properties/12-x-doctree-traversal/12-2-default-pre-order/1-2-an-example.md

-Since the resulting pre-order traces are the same, regardless to which node the rule is applied first, these two examples can be understood to suggest that the pre-order rule does not require a specific order of execution.
+Since the resulting pre-order traces are the same, regardless to which node the rule is applied first, these two examples can be understood to suggest that the pre-order rule does not require an order of execution.

 Note that the default pre-order trace corresponds with the reversed post-order trace.
-That is, both traces are reversed to each other.
+That is because both traces are reversed to each other.

 * `preD(n0,n1,n4,n2,n5,n3)` is reversed to `postR(n3,n5,n2,n4,n1,n0)`